 The changes in this section clarify the requirement and the need for follow-up with detailed information for the reworked product.
 The repair process should be addressed in the FMEA.

 This new section features a new automotive requirement to address modifications in ISO 9001 requirements and address customer issues for IATF OEM concerns.
-While customer notification is mentioned twice in ISO/TS 16949:2009 (see Section 188.8.131.52 and Section 184.108.40.206), it did not address customer notification in a standalone section.
-The organization is required to immediately notify the customer if they ship nonconforming product, and follow up with detailed documentation.
+While customer notification is mentioned twice in ISO/TS 16949:2009 (see Section 126.96.36.199 and Section 188.8.131.52), it did not address customer notification in a standalone section.
+The organization is required to immediately notify the customer if they ship nonconforming products, and follow up with detailed documentation.

-Strengthen the requirement of the disposition of nonconforming product by clarifying that organizations must also have a documented process for the disposition of nonconforming product not subject to rework or repair.
+Strengthen the requirement of the disposition of non-conforming products by clarifying that organizations must also have a documented process for the disposition of nonconforming products not subject to rework or repair.
 Planned activities need to be managed and the results considered to improve this process.
 Contamination control practices should be applied to avoid any risk of unintended use of this type of nonconforming product. (make the product unusable)

 Customer approval is required before nonconforming products in this category can be diverted for service or any other use.